Healthdirect Free Australian health advice you can count on.

 Diabetic ketoacidosis

-Vomiting can be a symptom of diabetic ketoacidosis, where there is not enough insulin for the body to break down sugar.
+If you have diabetes, vomiting can be a symptom of diabetic ketoacidosis.
 This is a medical emergency and can be fatal.

 Medicines

-Vomiting can be a side effect of some medicines.
-Examples of medicines that can cause vomiting are NSAIDs, nicotine replacement therapy, anti-arrhythmics (medicines that suppress abnormal heart rhythms), metformin (a diabetes medicine), some antibiotics and anticonvulsants.
-If you suspect that a medicine is causing vomiting, see your doctor or pharmacist.
+If you suspect that a medicine is causing vomiting, speak to your doctor or pharmacist.
 They can advise you and may be able to substitute it with another medicine.

 Chemotherapy medicines